Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Introduction

-Nevertheless, early \ac{irs} control circuitry prototypes, which have a low power consumption (i.e., in the order of hundreds of mW), exhibit non-negligible phase-shifts reconfiguration time~\cite{rossanese2022designing}, which poses additional constraints.
-Moreover, the expected large number of elements of an \ac{irs} will also increase the overhead (in terms of time and energy), as investigated in \cite{9673796, 9066923, Qian22joint}.
-Thus, a constraint on the number of reconfigurations (and relative period) should be accounted for to ensure system synchronization.
-In this regard, it is of interest to \begin{enumerate*}[label=(\textit{\roman*})] \item investigate the level of performance degradation experienced by \ac{irs}-assisted systems when considering practical constraints, including limitations in the number of reconfigurations, and \item design algorithms that can mitigate these limitations. \end{enumerate*}
+Still, most of the literature poses little to no reconfiguration constraints for the IRS.
+However, early \ac{irs} control circuitry prototypes, which have low power consumption (i.e., a few hundreds of mW), have a non-negligible phase-shifts reconfiguration time \cite{mu2021capacity, ETSIGRRIS003}, thus posing additional constraints in the system design.
+For example, the prototypes in \cite{rossanese2022designing} and \cite{alexandropoulos2023ris} have a reconfiguration time of a few tens of ms, even though architectures based on \ac{fpga} such as in \cite{yezhen2020novel} promise to achieve much lower configuration times, i.e., in the order of tens of microseconds.
+Still, the overhead (in terms of time) increases as the number of IRS elements increases, as investigated in \cite{jamali2022low, nadeem2020asymptotic, Qian22joint}.
+In any case, a constraint on the number of reconfigurations (and relative period) is desirable to ensure system synchronization and minimize the IRS downtime during reconfiguration.
+In this regard, it is of interest to \begin{enumerate*}[label=(\textit{\roman*})] \item investigate the level of performance degradation experienced by \ac{irs}-assisted systems when considering practical constraints, including limitations in the number of reconfigurations, and \item design algorithms that can mitigate these constraints. \end{enumerate*} The limitation on the number of \ac{irs} reconfigurations in a given time frame has been initially studied in \cite{mu2021capacity}, where the authors evaluate the capacity of both \ac{oma} and \ac{noma} schemes of a 2-user \ac{irs}-assisted \ac{siso} system under Rayleigh fading conditions.
+Still, additional research efforts is required to fully characterize the impact of IRS reconfigurations constraints on the network.

-The problem at hand can be seen as a bipartite matching \cite{tanimoto1978some} between users and \ac{irs} parameter configurations, made more complex by limitations in the number and the dimensionality of the usable configurations.
-In general, such problems of assigning resources in a potentially large network are not new to cellular scheduling \cite{ramanathan1999dynamic}, and the extension to multidimensional cases is common for multi-user diversity or coordinated multipoint (CoMP)~\cite{irmer2011coordinated}.
-Standard approaches trying to minimize the computational complexity involve the identification and assignment of efficient patterns that can be repeated \cite{guidolin2013statistical,marotta2019network}, as well as the dynamic and distributed creation of clusters that the users join to receive the same kind of resource allocation \cite{bassoy2016load,guidolin2014distributed}.